-- 1 is a pressure jump based on ThrustCoeff that is constant over the disk. - 2 is a pressure jump based on ThrustCoeff that increases linearly with radius - 3 is blade element based loading based defined by the blade element parameters defined in section B.6.6 and section B.6.7. - 4 is user specified source geometry and strength.
+- 1 is a pressure jump based on ThrustCoeff that is constant over the disk.
+This loading does not model swirl. - 2 is a pressure jump based on ThrustCoeff that increases linearly with radius.
+This loading does not model swirl. - 3 is blade element based loading based defined by the blade element parameters defined in section B.6.6 and section B.6.7.
+This loading can model swirl if Swirl=1. - 4 is user-specified source geometry and strength.
 Not recommended unless you have experience in actuator disk modeling.
 See the subroutine read_user_source2 in LibF90/rotors.f90 for input format. - 5 is user specified thrust and torque radial distributions in the file propeller_propertiesN.dat, where N is the rotor index.
 The first line of the file is the number of radial stations.
-The following lines have three numbers per station, with r/R, $\frac{dC_T}{d(r/R)}$ , $\frac{dC_l}{d(r/R)}$ . - 6 is a body force based on on the optimal distribution of Goldstein [65] implemented as described by Stern, Kim, and Patel.
-[66] Use ThrustCoeff to set the thrust and TorqueCoeff to produce swirl (with Swirl=1).
+The following lines have three numbers per station, with r/R, $dC_T/d(r/R)$, $dC_Q/d(r/R)$.
+This file sets the thrust and torque loading directly, so ThrustCoeff and TorqueCoeff are ignored.
+This loading can model swirl if Swirl=1. - 6 is a body force based on on the optimal distribution of Goldstein [72] implemented as described by Stern, Kim, and Patel.
+[73] Use ThrustCoeff to set the thrust and TorqueCoeff to produce swirl (with Swirl=1).

-# Radial
+Radial